yasd2/yasd2/README.md

 - 👋 Hi, I’m @yasd2
-- 🌱 I’m currently learning C# and coding callouts for LSPDFR, GTA 5
+- 🌱 Developing with C# and coding callouts for LSPDFR, GTA 5
-- 📫 How to reach me: DM or contact me
+- 📫 How to reach me: https://discord.gg/utNranQJSr
 - ⚡ Fun fact: using gta for 7 years now, staff member on lcpdfr.com

 <!---